SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 After an embarrassingly long time, a light finally came on in my head.

 {: .box-note}
-:bulb: *The value side of a hash table entry can be any kind of object!* :bulb:
+💡 *The value side of a hash table entry can be any kind of object!* 💡

 I then put the *name* of the object (the array, in this case) in the key and stored the actual object (arrays) in the value.